 The information on this page is to help faculty staff understand their obligation to report incidents involving UO students.
 If you are a faculty staff member that wants support for an incident involving you or another faculty staff member and it is an emergency please contact 9‑1‑1.
-If there is no immediate danger contact the Office of Affirmative Action and Equal Opportunity at 541‑346‑3123.
+If there is no immediate danger contact the Office of Investigations and Civil Rights Compliance at 541‑346‑3123.

 Reporting incidents of sexual harassment by or involving university students

 On receiving notice of an incident of sexual harassment, including sexual assault, domestic or dating violence, gender-based harassment or bullying, and stalking involving a student, UO faculty and staff should assess if a student needs immediate medical attention or if there is an imminent danger to the student or others.
 If a student needs immediate medical attention or there is imminent danger to the student or others, call 9‑1‑1.

 After assessing immediate medical or safety needs, all university employees, except those deemed confidential by the university or with narrowly defined and legally recognized privilege such as some University Health Center and University Counseling Center professionals providing health or counseling services, have a duty to report any incidents involving sexual harassment, including sexual assault, dating or domestic violence, gender-based harassment or bullying, and stalking.

 - Report incidents involving alleged student behavior toward students to the the Office of Crisis Intervention and Sexual Assault Support Services at 541-346-8194 or the Dean of Students at 541-346-3216.